 When we provide you investment management services, we charge you a percentage of the market value of the assets we manage.
 Our asset-based fee is charged to you in advance at the beginning of each calendar quarter.
-These fees start at an annual rate of 1% for the first \$250,000 in assets we manage for you and decreases to as low as 0.30% for assets between \$5 million and \$10 million.
+These fees start at an annual rate of 1% for the first \$250,000 in assets we manage for you and decreases to 0.30% for assets between \$5 million and \$9 million and 0.50% for assets above \$9 million.
 All fees are negotiable and a different fee rate may be charged to certain clients based on various criteria.
 When we charge you an asset-based fee, the more assets there are in your account, the more you will pay in fees.
 We therefore have an incentive to encourage you to increase the assets in your account.